Code-With-Abdul-67/Net-Switch/README.md

         Ensure that you enter the correct password when prompted.
 If the issue persists, check if you have sudo privileges.

-Contributing
+<h3>Contributing</h3>

-If you'd like to contribute to Net Switch, feel free to submit an issue or a pull request.
+<p>If you'd like to contribute to Net Switch, feel free to submit an issue or a pull request.
 Contributions, bug fixes, and improvements are always welcome!
-License
+License</p>

-This project is open-source and can be freely used, modified, and distributed under the MIT License.
+<p>This project is open-source and can be freely used, modified, and distributed under the MIT License.</p>

-Contact
+<h3>Contact</h3>

 For questions, feedback, or support, feel free to reach out.